inet-framework/inet/showcases/visualizer/canvas/datalinkactivity/doc/index.rst

 ----------------

 This example only demonstrates the key features of data link activity visualization.
-For more information, refer to the ``DatalinkVisualizer`` NED documentation.
+For more information, refer to the :ned:`DatalinkCanvasVisualizer` NED documentation.